 COSMIC-2 doesn’t keep an eye on our planet by taking pictures—it looks at Earth in a completely different way.
 The small satellites collect information using signals from GPS (Global Positioning System) satellites—the same satellites that can help you find your way around town.

-COSMIC-2 satellites orbit much closer to Earth than GPS satellites, and they can detect and measure these small bends in the signal.
-The information collected by COSMIC-2 satellites provides meteorologists with details about Earth’s atmosphere—such as temperature, pressure, density and water vapor—all over the globe.
+By measuring the very small bending in the GPS signal, the information collected by COSMIC-2 satellites provides meteorologists with details about Earth’s atmosphere—such as temperature, pressure, density and water vapor—all over the globe.

 What will COSMIC-2 do?

 - Improve accuracy of weather forecasts up to four days in advance